aaronchong888/Amazon-SageMaker-Canvas-Workshop-Chinese/2-real-estate/README.md

 ![](/static/lab2/housing-analyze.png)

+> **Warning**
-::alert[Don\'t worry if the numbers in the below images differ from yours.
-Machine Learning introduces some stochasticity in the process of training models, which can lead to different results to different builds.]{type=warning}
+> Don\'t worry if the numbers in the below images differ from yours.
+Machine Learning introduces some stochasticity in the process of training models, which can lead to different results to different builds.

 Our model is showing in big numbers a metric for our regression problem, called Root Mean Squared Error (RMSE).
 This represents a measurement for the spread of predictions, with a lower value indicating more accurate predictions of our target variable.
 This means that our prediction have a squared error of +-48k$.
 We will see by how much our prediction are off later.